 Multitasking is a broad area in psychology, one that has been explored over several decades of research.
 And there seems to be a prevailing belief that women are better in multitasking than men.
 However, there is a dearth of study that investigated on this.

 In 2013, one research has revealed that women are more organised and better than men at multitasking.
 This research is important in helping us understand the risk of multitasking in real-life situations, such as driving while using a mobile phone.

 In that particular research, a group of women and men were given eight minutes to complete a series of tasks such as locating restaurants on a map, doing simple maths problems, answering a phone call, and deciding how they would search for a lost key in a field.

 Completing all these assignments in eight minutes was impossible.
 Hence, it forced men and women to prioritise, organise their time, and keep calm under pressure.

 In the key search task in particular, women displayed a clear performance advantage over men, says co-author Professor Keith Laws of the University of Hertfordshire.

-This result invokes a rather traditional image of women at home, cooking and tending to the infants, with men out doing so-called ‘linear’ tasks such as chasing and killing prey.
+This result invokes a rather traditional image of women at home, cooking and looking after the children, with men out doing so-called ‘linear’ tasks such as chasing and killing prey.